ljzhong/ljzhong.github.io/about.md

 profile: true
 ---

 Hi, I'm Linda Julia.
-I'm a 24 year old living in Seattle, WA.
-Originally from the East Coast, I am spending my formative new-adult years refurbishing a condo with Boyfriend, working at Startup, and using whatever time I have to write about those things.
+I'm a 28 year old living in Seattle, WA.
+Originally from the East Coast, I am spending my  middle-adult years dreaming of residential architecture with Fiancé, working at Corporation, and using whatever time I have to write about those things.
 And other things.

 {% include footer.html %}